How to Unfold Top Decays: Unbinned top quark decay unfolding

-We estimate the benefit from generative unfolding by repeating the top mass measurement from Ref.~\cite{CMS:2022kqg}, but with a large number of bins in the $M_{jjj}$ histogram.
+We estimate the benefit from generative unfolding by repeating the top quark mass measurement from Ref.~\cite{CMS:2022kqg}, but with a large number of bins in the $M_{jjj}$ histogram.
 The top mass is extracted from the binned unfolded distributions using a fit based on $\chi^2 = d^T V^{-1} d$, where $d$ is the vector of bin-wise differences between the normalized unfolded distribution and the normalized prediction from the simulated data.
 The covariance matrix $V$ contains the uncertainties and corresponding bin-to-bin correlations.
 A parabola fit provides the central value of $m_t$ and the standard deviation.
+Experimental systematics and simulation uncertainties have to be propagated to the top mass measurements~\cite{CMS:2022kqg}, combined with an in-situ jet calibration using the known $W$-mass peak.
+Crucially, these uncertainties do not lead to an uncontrolled bias of the unfolding, but will typically manifest themselves as noise.